Cultural Differences in International Merger and Acquisitions

 An example to illustrate the above mentioned is in order.
-A special task-group was established in order to find a way towards effective and smooth integration.
+A special task group was established in order to find a way towards effective and smooth integration.
 The group was working hard for quite some time.
 They even produced a report with recommendations on how to achieve the given goal.
 However, nobody ordered or took any steps to implement those changes (Froese and Goeritz, 2007: 102).
 All of this questions the very purpose of establishing new departments if all their work isn’t used.

 The last cultural difference which will be mentioned here is the conflict between cultures that value long-term orientation over short-term orientation and vice-versa.
 One of the founders of the intercultural theoretical framework, Professor Hofstede, used this difference as one of the key dimensions of culture.
-Generally speaking, countries in the West tend to be more short-term goal oriented while the countries of the East strive for more long-term goal orientation.
+Generally speaking, countries in the West tend to be more short-term goal-oriented while the countries of the East strive for more long-term goal orientation.

 DaimlerChrysler after some time started feeling reluctant to make any further investments into Mitsubishi.
 They didn’t see any short-time profits which eventually led to “pulling the plug” on their Japanese partner.
-Mitsubishi on the other hand, wasn’t really concerned with the losses.
+Mitsubishi on the other hand wasn’t really concerned with the losses.
 They were more long-term oriented.
 They perceived the difficulties to be an obstacle to overcome, but not as a reason to dismantle the alliance.
-That is why, when DaimlerChrysler announced, that it refused to make any further investments, that the little shreds of trust dissapeared.
+That is why, when DaimlerChrysler announced, that it refused to make any further investments, the little shreds of trust disappeared.

 The joint venture didn’t work as intended because of the lack of consideration given to cultural factors.
 The inability to establish proper communication, build trust and recognise the goals of one’s counterpart played a significant role in the outcome of the cooperation.